JHuguenin/provoc/README.md

 If the import is stopped because of a corrupted file, use `info.h5()` and `delete.spectra.h5()` to correct this file.

+If your h5 files are differents, let me know and I can add an option for you.

 ### Optimize the importation

 If you want to improve the data import, there are three options to